AbrarAli14/AbrarAli14/README.md

 - 👋 Hi, I’m @AbrarAli14
-- 👀 I'm interested in Backend & Fronted web development and Graphics Design for any industry
+- 👀 I'm interested in Backend,Fronted web development and Graphics Design for any industry
 - 🌱 Laravel React PHP ❤❤❤
 - 💞️ I’m looking for any software development job position
-- 🔭 I’m currently working as Full stack web developer
 - 🤔 I’m looking for help with Open Source Contribution
 - 📫 from 0 🆃🅾 🅸🅽🅵🅸🅽🅸🆃🆈...
 - 💬 +251961392903 or alfati4560@gmail.com